w3c/wai-people-use-web/_people-use-web/abilities-barriers-alt.md

 Each individual is unique.
 People have diverse abilities, skills, tools, preferences, and expectations that can impact how they use the digital technology.
 For instance, consider the following aspects:

 -   **Age-related impairments:**{:#ageing} Many people develop age-related impairments.
-While they may share the same functional requirements as others with disabilities, sometimes there may be significant differences in the use of assistive technologies, the level of computer skills, or in the use of the Web in general.
+While they may share the same functional requirements as others with disabilities, sometimes there may be significant differences in the use of assistive technologies, the level of computer skills, or in the use of digital technology in general.
--   **Multiple disabilities:**{:#combined} Some people have combinations of different kinds of disabilities, which may limit their approaches for interacting with the Web.
+-   **Multiple disabilities:**{:#combined} Some people have combinations of different kinds of disabilities, which may limit their approaches for interacting with digital technology.
 For example, someone who is deaf and has low vision might benefit from captions for audio, but only if these captions have adjustable size and color.
 -   **Health conditions:**{:#health} Some people have health conditions that may affect their stamina, dexterity, or concentration.
-For instance, some may experience fatigue, pain, or other symptoms that could have an impact on their physical use of the computer or limit the duration or extent of their use of the Web.
+For instance, some may experience fatigue, pain, or other symptoms that could have an impact on their physical use of the computer or limit the duration or extent of their use of digital technology.
--   **Changing abilities:**{:#changing} Some people may be experiencing progressive or recurring functional limitations that impact their use of the Web differently at different times.
+-   **Changing abilities:**{:#changing} Some people may be experiencing progressive or recurring functional limitations that impact their use of digital technology differently at different times.
 For example, some may need particular accessibility features on one day, and others or none on another day, depending on their condition.
 -   **Temporary impairments:**{:#temporary} Some people may be experiencing temporary impairments such as those that may occur due to an accident, surgery, or medication.
 They may not know about accessibility solutions, may not know how to use accessibility features, and may be unaware of their needs.
 -   **Situational limitations:**{:#situational} Some people may be experiencing constraints due to their surrounding or due to other situational aspects.
 For example, they may be in a loud environment and unable to hear audio, in bright sunlight and unable to see a screen, or they may not be able to afford some technologies.

-Websites and web tools designed for people with a broad range of abilities benefit everyone, including people without disabilities.
+Digital technology designed for people with a broad range of abilities benefits everyone, including people without disabilities.
 It is, therefore, important to consider the broad diversity of functional needs rather than to categorize people according to medical classifications.

 ## Diversity by group {#diversity-groups}

-Learn about common types of disability and web accessibility barriers.
+Learn about common types of disability and accessibility barriers.

 - [Auditory](/people-use-web/abilities-barriers-auditory/)<br>Auditory disabilities range from mild or moderate hearing loss in one or both ears (“hard of hearing”) to substantial and uncorrectable hearing loss in both ears (“deafness”).
 Some people with auditory disabilities can hear sounds but sometimes not sufficiently to understand all speech, especially when there is background noise.
 This can include people using hearing aids.
 - [Cognitive, learning, and neurological](/people-use-web/abilities-barriers-cognitive/)<br>Cognitive and learning disabilities affect how people store, retrieve, or use information.
 Often, only some functions are impaired while others are unaffected.
 Many of these disabilities do not affect overall intelligence.
 Cognitive and learning disabilities are usually invisible and can be age-related.
 Many users may not have a formal diagnosis or disclose having a disability due to social stigma, vocational concerns and prejudices.